kristiyan-velkov/kristiyan-velkov/README.md

 # 👋 Kristiyan Velkov

-Hi, I'm Kristiyan Velkov, a passionate software developer with over 10 years of experience in JavaScript (JS) and open-source development.
-I specialize in  React.js, Angular, Vue.js, and Next.js.
-Team management and leadership; I'm also a passionate blogger. ❤️
+Hi, I'm Kristiyan Velkov, a passionate software developer, author, and DevOps enthusiast with over 10 years of experience in JavaScript and open-source development.
+I specialize in JavaScript, TypeScript, React.js, Angular, and Next.js, focusing on building scalable, high-performance applications.
+As a technical lead, I thrive on mentoring developers, optimizing workflows, and integrating DevOps best practices to enhance development and deployment efficiency.
+Beyond coding, I’m an active blogger and author, writing books on TypeScript and React.js.
+I love sharing knowledge—just ask! 🚀

 ## My Books